-Please note the Fountains Abbey parkrun will take place before the National Trust site opens to the public, therefore parkrunners, volunteers & spectators are kindly requested to be through the Visitor Centre gate and down by the Abbey before 9am or you will be denied access, and vacate the Abbey grounds before 10am when the National Trust site opens.
+Please note, Fountains Abbey parkrun takes place before the National Trust site opens to the public, and therefore parkrunners, volunteers & spectators are kindly requested to be through the Visitor Centre gate and down by the Abbey before 9am.
+Also, whilst (as with all parkrun events) there is no finish-time cut-off, we do look to vacate the Abbey grounds straight after the event in order to minimise parkrunners remaining on site when the estate opens.

 As the World Heritage site is secluded in a sheltered valley, severely restricted access to the site exists as follows: